yusing/go-proxy/README.md

 ## Configuration

-With container name, no label needs to be added.
+With container name, most of the time no label needs to be added.

-However, there are some labels you can manipulate with:
+### Labels

 - `proxy.aliases`: comma separated aliases for subdomain matching
   - defaults to `container_name`